Dr. Daniel Otero Baguer

 She is member of the German Data Forum (RatSWD), advisory council to the federal government, and co-spokesperson of the Consortium for the Social, Behavioural, Educational, and Economic Sciences (KonsortSWD).

-Operator Track – Data Steward: Data preparation
+Data Train courses: Operator Track - Data Scientist

 Prof. Dr. Dieter Hutter